There are three primary benefits to competing:

 This is not a benefit of competition, but it is a reason to compete.
 Once sometime ago, after a class at Crazy 88, a question was asked about the difference between gambling and investing.
 The answer stuck with me, and I’ll explain it.

 When you gamble, all that matters is winning and losing.
-There is no benefit that can be attained from lost, and no matter the odds, that principle still holds true.
+There is no benefit that can be attained from loss, and no matter the odds, that principle still holds true.

 Investment, on the other hand, is different.
-When you invest, you can benefit even from losses because luck isn’t the primary determinant of the outcome.
+When you invest, you can benefit even from losses because luck isn’t the primary determinant of the outcome, and you can apply the lessons learned.

 So if you go into competition with the mindset that you are investing in your skills, you will benefit.
 There is no doubt of that.